luciusmagn/lambdas-and-logos/book.typ

 #image("lispmacro-dark.png")

-=== Investing in your tools

-You'll often hear people joke that "Linux is free if you don't value your time" – implying that the time spent configuring your system isn't worth it.
+To further the configuration point: You'll often hear people joke that "Linux is free if you don't value your time" – implying that the time spent configuring your system isn't worth it.
 I strongly disagree with this sentiment.
 A well-configured development environment is an investment that pays continuous dividends.
 Every minute shaved off your daily workflow, every eye strain prevented, every wrist pain avoided, is a return on that investment.